InternetOfPins/OneLib/README.md

 So, the problem remains, how to pass this without making everyone a template, and without making it implicit and platform dependent...

+**solutions:**

+1 - Revert to a common value (bool), would not allow pin grouping, libs requiring atomic groups have to be on the other side (templates)... right now i do not want this.

+2 - Use a common base... will we make 8 bit MCU's use multi-bytes or the reverse... still not satisfactory.

+3 - explore the possibility of making the library specify its pin group size. <-- this looks promising.

+4 - what else? anyone?

 ## Purpose

 Provide a set of common small libraries packed into one.